From Survive to Thrive

 Photography by Gina de la Chesnaye

-Lulu is a licensed massage therapist and 200 hour registered yoga teacher.
+Lulu is a licensed massage therapist, college student, and 200 hour registered yoga teacher.
 She assists Nachan in many major remote operations and fundraising.